elizabethbarkett/elizabethbarkett/README.md

 <p align="center">
-  I specialize in creating poor ASCII art of my dogs and nonpythonic (readable) python, eating hummus and other human foods, breathing, and attributing my personality traits to common human activites.
+  I specialize in creating poor ASCII art of my dogs and other things.
 </p>

 <p align="center">